Ofir Davidzada

-Ofir Davidzada (or Davidadze, אופיר דוידזאדה; born 5 May 1991) is an Israeli professional footballer who plays as a left back for Maccabi Tel Aviv.
+Ofir Davidzada (or Davidadze, אופיר דוידזאדה; born 5 May 1991) is an Israeli professional footballer who plays as an left-back for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.

 Early life

-Davidzada was born in Beersheba, Israel, to a Sephardic Jewish family.
+Davidzada was born in Be'er Sheva, Israel, to a Sephardic Jewish family.

 Club career

 Hapoel Be'er Sheva

 He made his debut for Hapoel Be'er Sheva against Maccabi Haifa in February 2010.
 He established himself in the team during the 2010–11 season.

 Gent

 On 5 August 2016, it was announced that Davidzada has signed a four-season contract with K.A.A.
 Gent and would join the team after Hapoel Be'er Sheva's Champions League qualifying play-off matches against Scottish Champions Celtic.

 Maccabi Tel Aviv

 On 7 September 2018, Davidzada signed a four-year deal with Maccabi Tel Aviv.

+The return to Hapoel Be'er Sheva

+On 21 June 2025, Davidzada signed with Hapoel Be'er Sheva on a one-year contract with an option for an additional season.
+Davidzada made his second debut for Hapoel Be'er Sheva in a 2–1 victory over Maccabi Tel Aviv at Bloomfield Stadium in the 2025 Israel Super Cup.
+However, he and his team were eliminated from European competitions after being knocked out by the Bulgarian side Levski Sofia in the UEFA Europa League path and by AEK Athens from Greece in the UEFA Conference League.
+In addition, he and his team lost 2–0 to Hapoel Tel Aviv in the Toto Cup semi-final at Turner Stadium.
+On 24 August, Davidzada made his renewed Israeli Premier League debut in a 4–2 victory over Maccabi Netanya at the Netanya Stadium.
+On 4 October, Davidzada scored his first Israeli Premier League goal since returning to Hapoel Be'er Sheva in a 2–1 victory over Hapoel Tel Aviv at Turner Stadium.

 International career

 Davidzada was called up to represent Israel at under-21 level.
 He took part in the 2013 UEFA European Under-21 Football Championship.